-"Every day I'm learning so much from this course.
-I

-• "The content that we are learning is very informative and it has really helped me to be a better assessor."

-• "I enjoyed the case studies and contract law presentation."

-• "The disability presentation was really a great help because I was struggling a bit with those claims."

-- "Today I got to know how credit insurance works as well as long term care." - "Today's sessions were very good as we need to understand some aspects of the medical conditions when we are assessing a claim." - "The presenter has provided me with more insight into the mental conditions and how to deal with them.
+- "Every day I'm learning so much from this course.
+I feel really blessed to be here." - "The content that we are learning is very informative and it has really helped me to be a better assessor." - "I enjoyed the case studies and contract law presentation." - "The disability presentation was really a great help because I was struggling a bit with those claims." - "Today's sessions were very good as we need to understand some aspects of the medical conditions when we are assessing a claim." - "The presenter has provided me with more insight into the mental conditions and how to deal with them.
 This will be very helpful in assessing disability claims.
 I had very little understanding of them prior to today.
 The information will definitely help with the difficult and tricky cases."

-6. CONTACT INFORMATION
+7. CONTACT INFORMATION